SailorVickFGC/A120LO-LUA/README.md

 # Asuka 120 LimitOver - LUA Training mode
 LUA script to help training more efficiently & understand more the game.

-If you want to talk, share ideas etc: I advise joining the [Asuka 120% Discord](https://discordapp.com/invite/K4WyTCC), and go in the dedicated #programming-club channel.
+If you want to talk, share ideas etc, please join the [Asuka 120% Discord](https://discordapp.com/invite/K4WyTCC), and go in the dedicated #wiki-dev channel.

-You can contact me on discord, Vick#9262, or on twitter [@thesailorvick](https://twitter.com/TheSailorVick).
+You can also contact me on discord, Vick#9262, or on twitter [@thesailorvick](https://twitter.com/TheSailorVick).